dmeger/McGill-COMP417-Winter2026/Notes/L1-Intro-Robot-Models.md

 (E1.4) Solve for the equations of motion of some of the pendulum-double cartpole family.
 A good resource for this is [Marc Deisenroth's PhD thesis](https://www.ias.informatik.tu-darmstadt.de/uploads/Publications/phd_thesis_deisenroth.pdf)

-An even more challenging problem, which begins to reach ``Robotic General Intelligence'' in the general case is **Inverse Dynamics**.
+An even more challenging problem, which begins to reach **Robotic General Intelligence (RGI)** in the general case is **Inverse Dynamics**.
 This requires solving for the control action that move the physical system as desired:

 $$u = idyn(x,\dot{x},\ddot{x})$$